SNEWS2/snewpy/doc/paper.md

 ![Flowchart showing the complete SNEWPY pipeline.\label{fig:flowchart}](snewpy-flowchart.pdf)

-SNEWPY consists of three main modules that together form a complete simulation pipeline (see figure \autoref{fig:flowchart}).
+SNEWPY consists of three main modules that together form a complete simulation pipeline (see \autoref{fig:flowchart}).
-The first module, `snewpy.models`, interfaces with supernova simulation data sets to extract the neutrino emission produced in the supernova as a function of time, energy, angle, and neutrino flavor.
+The first module, `snewpy.models`, interfaces with supernova simulation data sets in different formats to extract the neutrino emission produced in the supernova as a function of time, energy, angle, and neutrino flavor.
 The `snewpy.flavor_transformation` module then convolves the neutrino spectra with a prescription for neutrino flavor transformation in the mantle of the star and during propagation to Earth.